aspose-pdf/Aspose.PDF-Documentation/java/converting/convert-pdf-to-word/_index.md

 To make things simple and understandable, Aspose.PDF for Java provides a two-line code for transforming a source PDF file into a DOC file.

-The following code snippet shows the process of converting a PDF file into DOC format.
+The following Java code snippet shows the process of converting a PDF file into DOC format.

+1. Create an instance of [Document](https://reference.aspose.com/page/java/com.aspose.page/document) object with the source PDF document.
+2. Save it to **SaveFormat.Doc** format by calling **Document.save()** method.

 ```java
     public static void main(String[] args) throws IOException {